cuttle-cards/cuttle/docs/setup-development.md

 #### Finish setup

-You should now be able to setup a repo as described in the Setup section at the top of this page.
+You should now be able to setup a repo as described in the [Setup](./CONTRIBUTING.md#setup) section at the top of this page.

 #### Update Cypress Dependencies

-\*\*Cypress should be installed in the above setup, scroll down to "Linux Prerequisites" and install current required dependencies
+\*\*If you have difficulty running Cypress on Linux systems, check the Linux Prerequisites section of the cypress docs

 [Install Cypress dependencies](https://docs.cypress.io/guides/getting-started/installing-cypress#Linux-Prerequisites)